A mom on a popular YouTube show is accused of pepper-spraying her kids when they flubbed their lines

 "They further stated this is one of the reasons their mom took them out of school so they can keep filming their series and they mentioned they have not been in school for years."

-Police on Friday arrested their mother, Machelle Hackney, 48, on two counts of molestation of a child, seven counts of child abuse, five counts of child neglect and five counts of unlawful imprisonment.
+Police on Friday arrested their mother, Machelle Hobson, 48, on two counts of molestation of a child, seven counts of child abuse, five counts of child neglect and five counts of unlawful imprisonment.
+The Pinal County Sheriff's Office mistakenly had her last name as Hackney, but has since clarified her correct name.

 The three are being held without bond.
 A spokeswoman for the District Attorney's Office said they did not yet have an attorney.

-Note: Correction: This article has been updated to correct the last name of Machelle Hobson.